-Even if you've seen multiple doctors, you would know more about your symptoms and health history than anyone else.
-Your doctors and nurses depend on you to tell them things they need to know.
-Tell your doctors about:
+Even if you have been to many doctors, you know more about your symptoms and health history than anyone else.
+Your health care providers depend on you to tell them things they need to know.

-- Any reactions or allergies you've had to medicines, foods (such as shellfish), tapes, iodine, or latex
+- Any reactions or allergies you have had to medicines, foods, skin tapes, iodine, or latex

 - Your use of alcohol (drinking more than 1 or 2 drinks a day)

 - Problems you had before with surgery or anesthesia

 - Blood clots or bleeding problems you have had